This post was most recently updated on February 25th, 2022.2 min read.

-This article explains a quick solution to a pretty common problem with Azure DevOps.
+This article explains a quick solution to a pretty common Azure DevOps problem.
 Namely – random and annoying 404 (or sometimes 401) errors when trying to access your dear team projects.

 I forgot to take screenshots of the errors and couldn’t figure out how to reproduce them, but hey, the fix is the main point, right? 😀 If you’ve ended up on this page, you’ve probably encountered the issue already, so why would you care about the screenshots anyway.

 Ok, so this is a pretty easy one.
 Below, you’ve got 2 options: either a super-simple 1-step solution or a standard-simple 5-step solution.

 Time needed: 5 minutes